-While WhatsApp and Facebook have responded to the uproar by clarifying that data-sharing won't actually be all that different in practice, millions of people are moving their communication to other top encrypted messaging apps like Telegram and Signal.
+WhatsApp and Facebook have responded to the uproar by clarifying that data-sharing won't actually be all that different in practice, but millions of people are still moving their communication to other top encrypted messaging apps such as Telegram and Signal.

 - How to use Signal: Everything you need to know